-- Follow universal precautions and hand washing standards at all times. - Surgical masks, gloves (clean or sterile) may be reused by the same student only; otherwise they are to be discarded after use. - Invasive procedures are to be practiced on manikins only. - Needle safety devices are to be engaged immediately after use.
+Needle safety devices are to be engaged immediately after use.
 Sharps are to be discarded in a secure sharp's disposal box after use on models or manikins to avoid accidental skin puncture with a non-sterile needle.
-This includes the following items: needles for injections, IV catheter needles, lancets for finger-stick blood samples, needles for lab test venipuncture. - Tongue blades and cotton-tip applicators are to be discarded immediately after use. - Otoscope covers are to be discarded after use on a person.
+This includes but not limited to: needles for injections, IV catheter needles, lancets for finger-stick blood samples, needles for lab testing.

+Tongue blades, cotton-tip applicators and otoscope covers are to be discarded immediately after use on a live person.